smizell/smizell-blog/content/posts/turning-an-api-into-a-programming-language.md

 What if we could combine the power of HTTP with the universal qualities of URLS to create a way to build an API that works like code?
 It would be a way to turn the web into a programming language of sorts, to treat an API as if it were code.

-To explain this weird idea, we'll think about it in terms of calling functions similar to how you'd call functions in code.
+To explain this weird idea, we'll think about it in terms of calling functions with HTTP calls similar to how you'd call functions in code.

-We'll define a function as a URL that handles a POST request that contains arguments, does something, then returns a response with the value.
+To keep it simple, we'll define a function as a URL that handles a POST request that contains arguments in the body.
+It does something with the arguments then returns a response with a value.

 ## Functions that take arguments

 We'll look at a few examples to see how this might work.
 All this [code is on Glitch](https://glitch.com/edit/#!/api-as-code) if you'd like to tinker with it.

 We'll start by creating an `add` function.
-We'll send in an `arg` property with an array of two numbers.
+We'll send in an `args` property with an array of two numbers.
 We make the call with HTTPie:

 ```sh
 http post "https://api-as-code.glitch.me/add" args:="[1, 2]"